sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 ## Context: You entered a wrong password multiple times

-Wait a few minutes and try to connect again.
+- Wait a few minutes and then try to connect again.

 ## Context: The game is showing the original background, not the PD2 Background